 Japanese Fungus Enhances Protein Processing, Cuts Footprint

-An alternative protein manufacturer is using Koji, a Japanese fungus, to achieve a reduced carbon footprint, save energy, and improve product quality.
+A food technology company specializing in alternative protein is using koji, a Japanese fungus, to achieve a reduced carbon footprint, save energy, and improve product quality.

 The above image shows a sake master and his assistant working with a Koji fungus-based product for brewery operations.